AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Communication Quality

 Send the seller a message before ordering.
 Ask a specific question about the product, like material composition, exact dimensions, or shipping method for your country.
-Scam sellers either do not respond, respond with generic copy-paste answers that do not address your question, or respond with broken English that suggests an automated translation bot.
+Unreliable sellers either do not respond, respond with generic copy-paste answers that do not address your question, or respond with broken English that suggests an automated translation bot.

 What to check: Legitimate suppliers will answer specific product questions with specific answers, usually within 24 hours.